 How to prepare for a baby – the first-year essential guide

-Points to note before you read this article: This is a hefty guide on how to prepare for your baby’s first year, which comes with a YouTube Video.
+Points to note before you read this article: This is a hefty first-year essential guide on how to prepare for a baby’s, which comes with a YouTube Video.
 You can watch the video alongside reading the article if you like, but you may need to enjoy more than one cup of your favourite beverage to get through this long, but informative guide 🙂 So, please muscle through, as I will provide tips, tricks, discounts and deals where possible.

 Also, some links are affiliate links which means I may earn a commission at no cost to you if you click through.
 Items marked with a ‘*’ are gifted by the respective brand in return for a 100% honest review.